rmello4d/TheSustainableDeveloper/mindlanguage.md

 Panic.

-By chance, you know exactly how to escape.
-10 mins before you made a turn and saw a safe place hidden in the savanna, certainly not accessible by the lion.
+By chance, you know exactly how to escape because 10 mins before you made a turn and saw a safe place hidden in the savanna.
+This place was certainly not accessible by the lion.

-Everybody could be saved if they knew precisely how to get in this place.
-You try to yell everybody but your friends cannot understand precisely your primal sounds.
+Everybody could be saved.
+You try to yell but your friends cannot understand precisely your primal sounds.

-You got to the safe place but, seconds later, one of the members is caught.
+As it goes, you manage to escape and reach the safe place but, seconds later, one of your friends is caught.

 The lion roars victory.